Wills, Trusts & Probate

 Can I name multiple beneficiaries for one account?

-How do beneficiary designations interact with my will?
+How do beneficiary designations interact with creditor claims or taxes?